Cargo Trailer Camper Conversion: The Ultimate Guide (37 Ideas to Build Your Dream Trailer)

 Common Cargo Trailer Camper Conversion Mistakes

-Poor Ventilation
+Poor Planning

 Frequently Asked Questions

-Is a cargo trailer camper legal?
+Is camping in a cargo trailer legal?

 In most places, converting a cargo trailer into a camper is legal as long as the trailer remains roadworthy and properly registered.
 However, you may want to do research in advance on which campgrounds will accept home-built trailers, as some prohibit them.